 The purpose of a chatbot is to drive operational efficiency and to deflect the cost of using a person to answer common questions and requests.
 But what if you need something more?
 What if you need a technology that can engage leads or customers in human-like conversations that drive to a specific goal?
-In that case, you’ll need an Intelligent Virtual Assistant.
+In that case, you’ll need a Revenue Digital Assistant.

-An Intelligent Virtual Assistant is an AI-powered software that serves as a virtual team member who autonomously engages contacts, leads or customers in personalized, two-way conversations at scale.
-Our Intelligent Virtual Assistants are called AI Assistants.
-The use cases for these AI Assistants from Conversica include:
+A Revenue Digital Assistant is an AI-powered software that serves as a virtual team member who autonomously engages contacts, leads, or customers in personalized, two-way conversations at scale.
+The use cases for these Revenue Digital Assistants from Conversica include:

 AI Assistants automate tedious, but important, repetitive tasks so that people can be more productive and happier in their jobs.

 Let’s say your Sales team is inundated with leads following a trade show or major media push.
-Rather than requiring your Sales team to prioritize some leads and ignore others, you direct your Sales AI Assistant to follow up with every lead including those at the top of the sales funnel, leads who have gone cold, or leads who require multiple attempts before they respond.
-The Intelligent Virtual Assistant autonomously determines which leads are ready to speak to a Salesperson and which leads ought to be nurtured until they are Sales-ready.
+Rather than requiring your Sales team to prioritize some leads and ignore others, you direct your Revenue Digital Assistant for Sales to follow up with every lead including those at the top of the sales funnel, leads who have gone cold, or leads who require multiple attempts before they respond.
+The Revenue Digital Assistant autonomously determines which leads are ready to speak to a Salesperson and which leads ought to be nurtured until they are Sales-ready.
 This provides a number of benefits including booking more meetings and allowing Salespeople to focus on converting leads rather than chasing them.

-How does an AI Assistant perform this function?
-Unlike chatbots, Intelligent Virtual Assistants leverage Natural-Language Processing (NLP), Deep Learning, and Natural-Language Generation (NLG) to interpret and respond to conversations in a personalized way.
-Conversica’s AI platform is so convincing that our customers regularly report leads apologizing to the Assistant for not responding in time, thanking them for their persistence, and even looking to meet the Assistant in person.
+How does a Revenue Digital Assistant perform this function?
+Unlike chatbots, Revenue Digital Assistants leverage Natural-Language Processing (NLP), Deep Learning, and Natural-Language Generation (NLG) to interpret and respond to conversations in a personalized way.
+Conversica’s Conversational AI platform is so convincing that our customers regularly report leads apologizing to the Assistant for not responding in time, thanking them for their persistence, and even looking to meet the Assistant in person.

-The purpose of an Intelligent Virtual Assistant is to drive a specific action like confirming a meeting with a salesperson.
-It is not meant to deflect costs, but rather to boost revenue and create more opportunities for Marketers, Salespeople and Customer Success Managers.
+The purpose of a Revenue Digital Assistant is to drive a specific action like confirming a meeting with a Salesperson.
+It is not meant to deflect costs, but rather to boost revenue and create more opportunities for Marketers, Salespeople, and Customer Success Managers.

-It’s important to understand that chatbots have their purpose and place just like how AI-powered Intelligent Virtual Assistants have their place.
+It’s important to understand that chatbots have their purpose and place just like how AI-powered Revenue Digital Assistants have their place.
 Not all communications are equal or the same.
 Sometimes you need to offer customers instant access to information.
-Other times, you need more considered dialogue to drive leads into opportunities, engage customers and nurture relationships.
-And in these cases, you will want to deploy a Conversica AI Assistant.
+Other times, you need more considered dialogue to drive leads into opportunities, engage customers, and nurture relationships.
+And in these cases, you will want to deploy a Conversica Revenue Digital Assistant.

-Don’t send a bot to perform the duties of an Intelligent Virtual Assistant.
-See what a Conversica AI Assistant can do for your business by requesting a demo today!
+Don’t send a bot to perform the duties of a Revenue Digital Assistant.
+See what Conversica Revenue Digital Assistants can do for your business by requesting a demo today!